-So, you are wondering how to start a paleta business?
-The best advice is to make sure you start off small.
+So you love making gourmet popsicles and you’re looking into how to start a paleta business?
+The best advice we could ever give is to make sure you start off small.
 Do not overextend yourself by emptying your bank account and maxing out your credit cards!

-A paleta business can be established with minimal capital investment and then, over time, small expenditures can be made out of cash flow to increase production, upgrade efficiency and expand awareness of your brand.
+A gourmet popsicle or paleta business can be established with minimal capital investment and then, over time, small expenditures can be made out of cash flow to increase production, upgrade efficiency and expand awareness of your brand.

 Find out how to start an Artisan Ice Pop – Gourmet Popsicle – Paleta Business – this is a complete comprehensive step-by-step guide.
 Everything you need to know including the most popular paleta recipes.
 This is the best place to start if you want to open a popsicle shop!